efueger/silverstripe-framework/docs/en/02_Developer_Guides/11_Integration/00_CSV_Import.md

 ## Import through ModelAdmin

-The simplest way to use [api:CsvBulkLoader] is through a [api:ModelAdmin] interface - you get an upload form out of the box.
+The simplest way to use [api:CsvBulkLoader] is through a [api:SilverStripe\Admin\ModelAdmin] interface - you get an upload form out of the box.

 	:::php
 	<?php